clarahoffmann/SOM/README.md

 6. Learning rate: Typically decreases with time (lineary, logarithmic, etc.)

 7. Distance measure: The most common distance measure is the Euclidean distance.
 However, also other measures could be used (Jaccard, Manhattan, etc.)

+# Useful Resources
+* on model parameters:
+* Minisom package for python with a range of tuning parameter options and examples https://github.com/JustGlowing/minisom